 Lane Kenworthy, The Good Society

-Are we causing the planet to warm?
+We are causing the planet to warm.
 What are the potential consequences?
-What, if anything, should we do about it?
+What should we do about it?

-The hypothesis is relatively straightforward: In various ways, but especially by burning fossil fuels, we have dramatically increased carbon dioxide emissions.
-If the amount of carbon dioxide (a “greenhouse gas”) emitted from earth is larger than natural processes can remove, it will trap more infrared radiation in the atmosphere, leading to a rise in temperatures.
+In various ways, but especially by burning fossil fuels, we’ve dramatically increased greenhouse gas emissions.
+If the amount of greenhouse gases emitted from earth is larger than natural processes can remove, it will trap more infrared radiation (sunlight that bounces off the earth) in the atmosphere, leading to a rise in temperature.
 Also, warm air holds more water vapor than cold air, and water vapor causes additional trapping of heat.
 The planet should therefore be warming.

 What does the evidence say?

 Begin with the hypothesized cause.
 As figure 1 shows, emissions of carbon dioxide have increased steadily since 1750, when the industrial revolution began, and the rise has been especially pronounced since 1950.

 As emissions of carbon dioxide have increased, the amount in the atmosphere has increased.
 We have direct measurement of carbon dioxide atmospheric concentration only since 1959, but data from ice core drilling in Antarctica suggest that in the 800,000 years prior to 1750, it never exceeded 300 ppm (parts per million).
 Between 1750 and 1959 it rose from 280 to 316.
 As figure 2 indicates, between 1959 and 2018 it increased from 316 to 409.1